Tvang93/CookwareWebsite/README.md

 Overall :

 looks perfect!
 I've looked at other people's work and  this is a project I can't do much nitpicking!  :)

+-- saw feedback would implement but ran out of time.